 One suggested change would require defence lawyers to signal in advance of a criminal trial whether they intended to cross-examine a victim in a sexual case.

 Law Commission president Sir Grant Hammond said the amendment would reduce the strain on complainants by stopping them being ambushed in court.

-Next story in National: NZ frigate visit to Korea still on
+Next story in New Zealand: NZ frigate visit to Korea still on

 Copyright © 2013, Radio New Zealand